Wolfgang Amadeus Mozart

 We should as well take into consideration that, especially the young works were written not for professionals but for amateurs.
 It was not up until Kv.306 that Mozart wrote in a more grandeur style that demands more from the performer than anything he wrote before for both instruments.
 Certain sources even suggest that Mozart would not mind to play them without the violin part since most households had a Clavichord, Harpsichord or sometimes even a forte-piano:

 "The sonatas for violin and pianoforte (or harpsichord at first) are more properly reviewed with those for keyboard alone than with the chamber music.
 The eighteenth-century convention was that such works should be essentially keyboard music.
 Sonatas were written for clavier.
 The violin could join in if it was available (or in England the alternative 'German flute'), but the composer was not going to have the popularity of his domestic music threatened by the comparative rarity of players on that instrument.
-Every household had harpsichord or clavichord, displayed some time during the second half of the century by the rapidly spreading pianoforte, and sonatas were so devised that they could be played just as well without a second instrument, though their effect was heightened by its participation" ("Mozart, The Master Musicians", Eric Blom P.253)
+Every household had a harpsichord or clavichord displayed some time during the second half of the century by the rapidly spreading pianoforte, and sonatas were so devised that they could be played just as well without a second instrument, though their effect was heightened by its participation" ("Mozart, The Master Musicians", Eric Blom P.253)

-The way that Mozart uses the violin in the early sonatas can often be seen as a mere accompaniment. frequently being composed in thirds, which serves more as a color-function, filling with chord-tones often in the middle-register below the right hand of the piano, making the piano the melodic line, this changes in the later sonatas and one can see especially in the sonata Kv.454 that the instruments become equal parts.
+The way that Mozart uses the violin in the early sonatas can often be seen as a mere accompaniment. frequently being composed in thirds, which serves more as a colour-function, filling with chord-tones often in the middle-register below the right hand of the piano, making the piano the melodic line, this changes in the later sonatas and one can see especially in the sonata Kv.454 that the instruments become equal parts.